euetova/euetova.github.io/_pages/about.md

 I am a second-year PhD student at TU Dublin, advised by Dympna O’Sullivan, Lucy Hederman and Robert Ross.

-My research interests lie in the area of Learning and Language Technologies, Human-Computer Interaction, Cognitive Science, and Technology Design.
+My research interests lie in the areas of Linguistics, Human-Computer Interaction, Behavior Change, and Computer Science.

+Currently, I am working on a study aimed at decreasing sedentary behavior in the workplace.
+I am investigating one of the features—a peer support group chat—and planning on modeling a multi-party turn-taking chatbot.

 Prior to my PhD, I have completed a Bachelor’s degree and a Master’s degree in General and Computational Linguistics at the National Research University Higher School of Economics.